sargentJE/myaccess-email-campaign/emails/email03_meet-testers-tease-webinar.md

 Another, after trying to navigate a higher education website:

-> "I rely on keyboard navigation due to my motor disability.
-On your website, I couldn't see which element had focus.
+> "I couldn't see which element had focus.
 I was essentially navigating blind, counting tab presses and guessing where I was on the page."

-That kind of feedback cuts through.
-It's harder to dismiss than a line in a compliance report.

-We've now run pilots with agencies in London, Oxford and Bristol.
-The reaction is usually: "we had no idea this was happening."

 We pay every tester for their time.
 And every project helps fund MyVision's wider work supporting people living with sight loss.

 ---

-We're planning a live session in January where we'll walk through some real examples – what the automated scan said vs what users actually experienced.
+We're running a session in January where we'll walk through some real examples – what the automated scan said vs what users actually experienced.

-If you'd like to know when registration opens:

 👉 **[Register your interest]({{webinar_early_interest_link}})**

-I'll send details once we've confirmed the date.

 Mark